brootware/kali-up/README.md

 ## How to Use?

-### Option 1: Installing ansible roles locally without provisioning any virtual machine.
+### Option 1: Installing ansible roles locally without provisioning any virtual machine

 1. Clone this repo.